reneoliveirajr/WhatsAppFlooder/README.md

 ## How to use these scripts

- ==**CAUTION**: Before sending the flood, disable the internet on your cellphone.
-And after the flood, clean the chat messages using Web WhatsApp before turning on the internet on your cellphone again.==
+`CAUTION: Before sending the flood, disable the internet on your cellphone.
+And after the flood, clean the chat messages using Web WhatsApp before turning on the internet on your cellphone again.`

 1. Open WhatsApp Web using the official link: [WhatsApp Web](https://web.whatsapp.com/).
 2. Log in to your WhatsApp account.